Next | Previous

 • dict? options

-exec(command, path)
+.exec(command, path)

 Executes an IMAP command.

-• string command: The command to execute.
+• string command The command to execute.

-• string The response from the server.
+• @returns: string The response from the server.

 Gets a list of the mailbox directories on the server.